ayyoung994/Benchmarking-AlphaFold_JCIM/MMGBSA/02_5FWJ_apo/README.md

 # 02_5FWJ_apo MM/GBSA

-This directory contains MM/GBSA input files, execution scripts, and result files for the `02_5FWJ_apo` system in the KDM5C benchmarking study.
+This directory contains MM/GBSA input files, execution scripts, and result files for the `02_5FWJ_apo` system used in the KDM5C receptor-setup sensitivity study.

 ## System description

-`02_5FWJ_apo` is the crystal-structure-based apo system derived from the experimental 5FWJ model.
-In the MM/GBSA receptor definition, metal and cofactor groups were not included.
+`02_5FWJ_apo` is an internal workflow label corresponding to the **5FWJ metal-depleted** receptor setup in the manuscript.
+This system was derived from the experimental 5FWJ structure, with crystallographic metal ions removed during receptor preparation.

+The term `apo` is retained in folder and file names for workflow continuity.
+In the manuscript, this system should be described as 5FWJ metal-depleted, not as a fully characterized biochemical apo enzyme state.

 ## Folder organization